 Health & Safety

-The health and safety of all our campers is of utmost importance.
+The health and safety of all our campers are of utmost importance.
 It is mandatory that all of our Staff are First Aid certified.
 We have a well-stocked First Aid room where we treat campers.
 We also have 2 hospitals located 20-30 minutes away from the Camp Site.
-Our Staff go through a screening process (including a Criminal Record Check), and training beforehand.
+Our Staff go through a screening process (including a Criminal Record Check) and training beforehand.

 Does my child need a sleeping bag?

 Your child can either bring a sleeping bag or a blanket.
 A fitted twin bed sheet and pillow are recommended as well.

 What is Paintball gear?

 Paintball gear is a thick hoodie and a pair of jeans, that you don’t mind getting dirty (as they will be getting paint on them).
 These items work best when layered on top of other clothes.
 Paintball markers can bruise skin that is bare.

 What does my child need for horseback riding?